KenAKAFrosty/qwik-realtime/README.md

 # IMPORTANT NOTE

 Must run on a NodeJS implementation sitting on a single box.
-This just keeps chat messages in memory.
+This is because this implementation keeps chat messages in memory.
 That won't work if you use edge functions or lambdas.

 Btw, if you want a ridiculously easy way to run qwik on a dedciated box for super cheap and with ridiculous DX, check out Railway at https://railway.app (not a paid promotion 😝 just a very satisfied customer).